microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 Applying HLSL semantic annotations to objects of type vk::BufferPointer is disallowed.

+### Buffer Pointers and Aliasing

+All buffer pointers are considered restricted pointers.
+In other words, given two different objects of buffer pointer type, it is assumed that their pointees do not overlap by default.

+An attribute vk::aliased_pointer can be attached to a variable, function parameter or a block member of buffer pointer type.
+It is assumed that the pointee of an object with this attribute can overlap with the pointee of any other object with this attribute.

+### Buffer Pointers and Address Space

+All buffer pointers are presumed to point into the same address space.
+No new address space attributes are proposed.

 ## SPIR-V Appendices

 ### Appendix A: SPIR-V for RawBufferLoad